commercetools/merchant-center-application-kit/README.md

 ### RUNNING THE APP KIT AND PLAYGROUND AFTER INITIAL INSTALLATION

+> The playground application consumes the app-kit dependencies as es modules, which means you need to bundle the packages first.
+We recommend to bundle the packages in watch mode in one terminal process and start the playground app in another terminal process.

 - Open 2 terminal windows

   - In the first terminal run